-'Tis the season for cookie exchanges and quests for high yield, low ingredient cookie recipes.
+'Tis the season for cookie exchanges and quests for high-yield, low-ingredient cookie recipes.
 Bring on all the easy recipes and pantry hacks.
 Enter soft, chewy, snickerdoodle cake mix cookies.
 To look at them, you would never know the difference between these cake mix snickerdoodles and cookies made from scratch.
-Add a couple bonus ingredients to the cake mix (and delete some), roll the dough in cinnamon sugar, and bake.
+Add a couple of bonus ingredients to the cake mix (and delete some), roll the dough in cinnamon sugar, and bake.
 Then stop panicking about the upcoming cookie exchange because you have a delicious cookie to show up with.

 Why use a cake mix instead of baking from scratch?

-Because it's easier and it saves time, but also because lots of people get very nervous when it comes to baking.
+Because it's easier and saves time, but also because lots of people get very nervous when it comes to baking.
 I know plenty of people who are fabulous cooks who hate to bake.
-Baking has a reputation for needing exact measurement because of dry to liquid ratios and leavening agents.
+Baking has a reputation for needing exact measurement because of dry-to-liquid ratios and leavening agents.
 Using a cake mix eliminates a lot of that stress.
 Leavening agents are already added, salt content is accounted for, and flour is already factored in.
-All in all, it removes measuring most of the ingredients that can really screw up a recipe.
+All in all, it removes measuring most of the ingredients that can really make a recipe go sideways.
 It's also a delicious alternative.

 Doctoring Up the Cake Mix

-Anytime I prepare a recipe with a doctored cake mix, I have a few go-to adders and deletes Pudding mix and flavor extract are my staple adds.
-Water is my typical delete (or decrease).
+Anytime I prepare a recipe with a doctored cake mix, I have a few go-to ingredients that I add or delete.
+Pudding mix and flavor extract are my staple 'adds'.
+Water is my typical 'delete' (or decrease).
 A chewy cookie has more fats to keep it soft and chewy, so fats were increased, dry ingredients were increased, and other liquids were decreased.

 Soft Chewy Snickerdoodle Cake Mix Cookies Ingredients: